 Common triggers:

 Native voice with unified ticketing: Many helpdesk ticketing systems treat calling as secondary, requiring third-party integrations that fragment customer context.
-Teams managing customer support across voice and messaging need platforms where phone conversations flow into the same ticketing system as chat and email, maintaining full context without switching between tools.
+Teams managing customer support across voice and messaging need omnichannel support platforms where phone conversations flow into the same ticketing system as chat and email, maintaining full context without switching between tools.

 Richer analytics and WFM: Basic ticket tracking isn’t sufficient for mature support operations.
 Teams need workforce management for accurate forecasting and scheduling, quality modules to measure agent performance, and customizable dashboards to track customer satisfaction alongside operational metrics such as ticket volume and resolution times.